 Is Marshmallow Fluff the same as Marshmallow Creme?

 They are not the same product.
 Marshmallow creme yields a smooth, creamy frosting, while marshmallow fluff will create a heavier texture for s mores cupcakes.

 Step 7: Frost your cupcakes and have fun decorating them!
 I used the extra chocolate chips and graham crackers to sprinkle over the top.
 Enjoy!

 Yummm!
 A s’mores cupcake on a warm summer night is a perfect combination.

 How full should I fill my cupcake liners?

-Underfilling will lead to flat cupcakes with too much frosting, but if you overfill, you will make a huge mess.
+Underfilling will lead to flat cupcakes with too much frosting, but you will make a huge mess if you overfill.
 So, I typically fill my liners around 2/3 to 3/4 full.

 How to store s’mores cupcakes:

 - Storing cupcakes without frosting- If you need to make the cupcakes ahead of time and are waiting to frost them until later, they can be stored at room temperature for 4-5 days or in the fridge for a week.
 For best results, frost them 2 days after making them.